webfansplz/vuejs-challenges/questions/305-capitalize/README.md

 <!--info-header-start-->
 <!--info-header-end-->

-Please create a custom modifier `capitalize`, that capitalizes the first letter of the string provided by the v-model binding.
+Create a custom modifier for the 'v-model' directive that makes the first letter of the 'v-model' binding value to uppercase.

 <!--info-footer-start-->
 <!--info-footer-end-->